BalestraPatrick/ValueStepper/README.md

 github "BalestraPatrick/ValueStepper"
 ```
 ## Requirements
-iOS 8.3 and Swift 2.0 are required:
+iOS 8.3 and Swift 2.0 are required.

 ## Author